Super-Protocol/docs/docs/developers/CLI_commands/tokens/balance.md

 sidebar_label: "balance"
 ---

-Display the balance of TEE and MATIC tokens in your wallet.
+Displays the balance of TEE and MATIC tokens in your wallet.

-## Synopsis
+## Syntax

 ```
 ./spctl tokens balance [option]